aquariumbio/aquarium-local/docs/index.md

 docker-compose down
 ```

-And, finally, restart Aquarium with `docker-compose up` as before.
+And, finally, restart Aquarium with `./aquarium.sh up` as before.

 ## Changing the Database

 Aquarium database files are stored in `data/db`, which allows the database to persist between runs.
 If this directory is empty, such as the first time Aquarium is run, the database is initialized from the database dump `data/mysql_init/dump.sql`.
+The `aquarium.sh` script will copy `data/mysql_init/default.sql` to this file, if the dump file does not already exist.

 You can use a different database dump by renaming it to this file with